carmenbianca/report-liferay/report.md

 - Peter Yoo --- Senior Software Engineer in Testing (Testing/QA)
 - Dang Minhchau --- Technical Support Lead (Engineering)

-The interviews will take place over VOIP software.
-I will ask the participants for permission to record the interviews.
-The interviews will not be wholly transcribed for time's sake, but the recordings exist as reference material to aid in paraphrasing the interviewees' answers.
-The recordings will be deleted in July at the end of the internship.
+Like in section \ref{interview-process}, the interviewee will be asked for permission to record, and the recordings will be deleted in July.

 I have prepared questions for three fields---Engineering, Legal, and Testing/QA.
 They are listed here in subsections.
 In parentheses after interviewee is the